Financial Aid Office

 Evaluation of Eligibility.
 An evaluation of a student's academic standing and progress to determine federal, state, and institutional financial-aid eligibility is made at the end of each academic year.
 Students who do not meet the standards for minimum satisfactory academic progress will be notified in writing that they will be ineligible for aid for the next academic term.
 Students who achieve the minimum standards in the next term may petition the director of financial aid to have their aid reinstated for the following term.

 Appeals Process.
 Students may appeal the discontinuation of financial aid if failure to meet the standard was the result of an undue hardship, such as the death of a relative, the student's injury or illness, or other special circumstances.
 An appeal must be written and submitted to the director of financial aid within three weeks from the date of the student's notification letter and must include evidence that supports the claim of mitigating circumstances.
 Appeals will be reviewed by the director of financial aid, the vice president for enrollment, and one other member of the administration.
 If an appeal is granted, the student will receive one semester of probation in which his/her aid will be reinstated.
 He or she must have achieved satisfactory academic progress by the end of the probationary period; otherwise he or she will be ineligible for aid in the following term.
-The probationary period may be extended if the student, working with the Academic Affairs Office, has developed a plan to achieve satisfactory academic progress within a specified amount of time.
+The probationary period may be extended if the student, working with the Office of the Provost, has developed a plan to achieve satisfactory academic progress within a specified amount of time.
 If the appeal is denied, financial aid will be reinstated only after the student achieves the minimum standards.

 Students' decisions to withdraw from courses after the term begins may affect their ability to complete at least six courses during the academic year as required by the Financial Aid Academic Progress policy.
 It is the students' responsibility to contact the Financial Aid Office to verify the effect that any change in courseload will have on financial-aid eligibility.